linearregression/kube-charts/wordpress/README.md

 # Wordpress

 This package provides a basic Wordpress chart for use with the MySQL database.
-The package has persistant storage, so it will survive k8s node reboots
+The package has persistent storage, so it will survive k8s node reboots